khalil-Hennara/Incentive_system/README.md

 $pip install Django
 ```

-now you need to move the project directory and run the server
+now you need to move to the project directory and run the server

 ```python